marekmoch/ShopEasy-286021/README.md

 Based on the analysis above, we've decided to name each cluster, as shown below:

 <img width="420" alt="Screenshot 2023-12-04 at 15 57 05" src="https://github.com/marekmoch/ShopEasy-286021/assets/151950348/d3586898-26d6-4295-aea2-8ec5a3d455ff">

 ## [Section 5] Conclusion
 To conclude, we've gained a deeper understanding in implimenting the different clustering techniques, determining what variables, such as the amount clusters or what EPS value to choose, and what data features provide valuable insight and which do not.
+We are also very happy with the way our clusters look, since they are clearly segmented based on their account types and how much people spend, so it should be very easy for Shopeasy to target their specific types of audiences.
 Additionally, we've learned most of the steps of explanatory data analysis and at what point they should be used.
 It was also very interesting trying to determine the types of customers framed in each cluster and the methods used to achieve these.
 As a side-note, we also found that trying to segment a company's customer base accurately is actually a very difficult task and even thought our data was definitely smaller than what an actual company would use to try to segment their customers, we have gained a definite appreciation for those company's and their workers.
 I know I will definitely not be as mad as I've been up to this point if I recieve a target mail that actually does not make sense at all, since the company just probably just assigned me to the wrong cluster by accident.

 Finally, we are left with multiple different questions, with the main one being if our clusters are actually true.
 Since we do no a labeled dataset, there is actually no way for us to analyze that (except wit the ways we already did in section 3, which are probably not enough).
 One possible method or a natural step we could implement in future would (if we were ShopEasy workers), would be to start sending out specialized promotions and targeted ads based on these clusters and then do a survey and see if people are happy with them.
 Additionaly, this date is static, so we do not know if this is even true for each customer, after we finish doing the clustering algorithm.
 The next possible steps for that could be to try and implement something that tracks a users data change over time and then tries to create those clusters, but this would be very computationaly intensive.
 I would also like to take the survey results we would do for each customer targeted experience and include the results in the cluster data, so it could see what cluster it already assigned it to and if the user was happy with it.
 I think that that would definitely help to improve the clustering model.